paulamlb/handbook/governance.md

 # Governance

-DEF has a board of directors, which serves a similar governance function to boards of other New Zealand companies.
+DEF has a board of directors, which serves a similar governance function to boards of other California nonprofit foundations.

 > A board is: